Sign up to our Newsletter

 If you’re considering a career as a detective and want to know more about how to join this profession and what to expect in it, this guide has got you covered!

 We’ve all seen the detective trope multiple times in the media: the stoic, cynical investigator in a trench coat and top hat is called in from out of town to work on a tough case.
-He visits the crime scene once only to find the crucial missing piece of the puzzle that the other seemingly incompetent personnel overlooked.
+They visit the crime scene once only to find the missing piece of the puzzle that the other seemingly incompetent personnel overlooked.

 Steps to Becoming a Detective

+Becoming a detective involves three years of patrol experience before taking the detective exam.
 Detectives have varying levels of education and experience, so it’s difficult to set a specific timeline to join this profession.
-However, it typically takes at least two to six years to become a detective.
+However, it typically takes around eight years.

 To help explain this large range, here are the steps most detectives take to join the field

 Some states will require you to have higher education to pursue detective work.
-Even if your state doesn't, having a bachelor’s degree will make you a more competitive applicant and increase your qualifications to become a detective.
+Even if your state doesn't, having a bachelor’s degree will make you a more competitive applicant and increase your qualifications.

 While it’s suggested you have either a bachelor’s or police academy training, having both will strengthen your application.